 Committed fixed costs

-Committed fixed costs are those costs which are incurred due to certain past commitments of the entity.
+Committed fixed costs are those fixed costs which are incurred due to certain past commitments of the entity.
 Management commits to undertake these costs for a specified time period.
 These costs must be incurred to keep business operations functional, making them necessary and unavoidable.

 While preparing budgets and undertaking costing for its products, these costs must be included at their committed values as they cannot be avoided or eliminated.
 Non-payment of committed costs can have significant impact as it can result in disruption of business activities.
 It can also result in legal consequences if contractual costs and obligations are not met.

 - Machinery related costs: If a business has decided to purchase a machinery for a new line of products, the depreciation that would be charged on that machinery is mandatory and is, therefore, a committed fixed cost.